Lucretiel/stowaway/README.md

 # stowaway
-Stowaway is a library for packing data into a pointer, if it fits.
+Stowaway is a library for packing data into a pointer, if it fits, boxing it otherwise